noelmcloughlin/linkml-project-copier/README.md

 However, sometimes this is impossible and conflicts occur.
 They will be inlined into the conflicting files and can be resolved just like any other git conflict.

-For more on updating see copier´s [documentation](https://copier.readthedocs.io/en/stable/updating/).
+For more on updating see copier's [documentation](https://copier.readthedocs.io/en/stable/updating/).

 ### Notes on specific updates

 #### From 0.1.x to 0.2.x

-The directory layout has changed a lot for 0.2.0.
+The directory layout has changed a lot with the v0.2.0 release.
 Series 0.1.x had still the directory layout from linkml-project-cookiecutter.
-Some steps should be done manually:
+For the update, some directories have to be cleaned up.
+Since copier can't do this automatically, you have to do the following steps manually:

-- **Before running the update**: Run `just clean` to remove the folder `docs` which was git-ignored in 0.1.x (and linkml-cookiecutter) but will become the main version-managed docs folder in 0.2.x.
+* **Before running the update**: Run `just clean` to remove the folder `docs` which was git-ignored in 0.1.x (and linkml-cookiecutter) but will become the main version-managed docs folder in 0.2.x.
-- **After running the update** (before committing): Remove the folder `project/docs` which was also gitignored before v0.2.0 and is of no use for 0.2.0 and later releases.
+* **After running the update** (before committing): Remove the folder `project/docs` which was also gitignored before v0.2.0 and is of no use for 0.2.0 and later releases.

+## Contributors

+A big thanks to all [contributors](https://github.com/nfdi4cat/pid4cat-model/graphs/contributors).

+Main author:

+* David Linke (ORCID: 0000-0002-5898-1820) - Idea, initial setup of repository and current maintainer.

+## License

+The code in this repository is distributed under MIT license.

+## Acknowledgement

+[linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter) provided a great basis for starting this new linkml project template.